-Well, that was a flawed but rather interesting first episode of dragon crisis.
+Well, that was a flawed but rather interesting first episode of Dragon Crisis.
 Lots to like here, starting with a catchy OP sung by none other than Horie Yui, who we’ll be seeing more of later.

-Speaking of, this somewhat formulaic DEEN entry has a real All-Star cast – though I really think the world may be over Hiro Shimono playing 14 year-old boys by this point.
+Speaking of, this somewhat formulaic DEEN entry has a real All-Star cast – though I really think the world may be over Hiro Shimono playing 14-year-old boys by this point.
 The rest of the soundtrack is excellent, too – very upbeat and energetic (in a good way).

 Plot-wise, this is kind of a mess – the premiere was really just a bunch of random stuff happening and expensive seiyuu showing their chops.
-But I’ll give it time to sort that out – this show has a very distinctive look and sound that I’m anxious to get to know better.
+But I’ll give it time to sort that out – this show has a very distinctive look and sounds that I’m anxious to get to know better.

 Dragon Crisis Episode 1

 Character Designer Masashi Ishihama is a heavy-hitter, having worked on the likes of Gurren Lagann, Tatami Galaxy, Dennou Coil, and Kamichu in various roles – and his designs have something of the cute/lush look of those shows.